MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-console/deployr-admin-console-user-accounts.md

 ![](media/deployr-admin-console-user-accounts/03000008.png)

 >You cannot log in to DeployR from multiple accounts using a single brand of browser program.
 To use two or more accounts concurrently, you must log in to each one in a separate brand of browser.
-For example, to log in to the DeployR Administration Console with <span class="Code_1">admin</span> account and into the API Explorer tool with another user account, you could open one in Google Chrome™ and the other in Mozilla® Firefox®.
+For example, to log in to the DeployR Administration Console with `admin` account and into the API Explorer tool with another user account, you could open one in Google Chrome™ and the other in Mozilla® Firefox®.

 ## Preconfigured User Accounts